solaris-games/solaris-discord-bot/README.md

     - Add your Discord bot token to the `DISCORD_BOT_TOKEN` environment variable.
 6. `python3 main.py` to start the bot.

+Running via docker is also supported.
+Look at `docker-compose.yaml`.

 ## Adding new commands

 1. Create a new command in `extensions`.